 Image.
 Here is how to insert an image:

-make a difference.
+Preformatted Text.
+Multiple spaces within the text and using the Enter key make a difference.
 Otherwise, Preformatted Text is basically identical to the Paragraph element, but usually displayed in the browser's default monospace font.

 Hyperlink.
 The Hyperlink tag is used to create hyperlinks, which can connect your webpage to other webpages.
 Linked is a list of attributes, or specific instructions, you can add to a Hyperlink tag.
-It is reccomended to use the target="break" attribute in your links: this ensures they open in a new tab instead of loading in the current tab (your webpage).
-Hyperlinks do not need to be within Paragraphs or other text, but this is done here for formatting and convienience.
+It is reccomended to use the target="break"

 Abbr and Dfn.
 Abbreviations and Definitions can be used together to indicate what an abbreviation means, and where to find it's definition (they can also be used independantly).

-Using the id attribute on the Definition, the abbreviation can be linked to somewhere else on the page so that cliciking it draws up the full definition.
+on the Definition, the abbreviation can be linked to somewhere else on the page so that cliciking it draws up the full definition.

-Using the title attribute on the Abbreviation, the title/name will appear when the abbreviation is hovered over.
+on the Abbreviation, the title/name will appear when the abbreviation is hovered over.

 Bi-Directional Override.
 This can specify the direction text will write in; useless, but fun!

 Blockquotes.
 Blockquote tags are basically the same as a Paragraph, but indented.
-They can be used to indicate a quote from another source, and can be cited within the code using the cite attribute.
+They can be used to indicate a quote from another source, and can be cited within the code using the cite attribute

 Button.